ventus-ag/documentation/content/tutorials-advanced/pulumi.md

 ## Basic Kubernetes setup

-This Go code sets up an kubernetes cluster scenario using Pulumi to manage resources on the Cloud.
+The Go code snippet provided below sets up an kubernetes cluster scenario using Pulumi to manage resources on the Cloud.
 Here's a breakdown of its functionality:

 1. It imports necessary packages from Pulumi and the Pulumi OpenStack SDK.
 2. Configuration values for authentication details are retrieved from Pulumi configuration.